AFFF Exposure in the Navy

 Congress required the FAA to allow airports to switch to PFAS-free foams by 2021, but the agency kept its standards pegged to the military standards and effectively prevented airports from switching.
 The updated specification will eliminate the barrier.

-Possible Cancers People Suffer
+Possible Cancers Navy Personnel May Suffer

 Many different health organizations have identified a link between some kinds of PFAS chemicals and an increased risk of cancer and other health problems in military firefighters.
 PFAS are also known as “forever chemicals” because they are a class of chemicals used to make products grease proof, water-proof, stick-proof, and stain-resistant.